saurabh1088/notes/iOS/QnA/QnA1.md

 ```

+## 38. What are size classes?
+Size Classes : These are means for creating adaptive layout which can look great on all sizes and orientations on iPhone and iPad devices.
+- Compact
+- Regular
+- traitCollectionDidChange(_:)

 ## TODOs

 - [ ] Explain the differences between UIView and CALayer.
 How do you optimize performance when working with these components?